 Definition and limitations of Confidentiality

-Everyone working within the service will treat all information discretely with sensitivity and respect, working in adherence to the Data Protection Act 1998 and the University of Sunderland Data Protection Policy.
+Everyone working within the service will treat all information discretely with sensitivity and respect, working in adherence to the Data Protection Act 1998 Data Protection Act 2018 and the UK General Data Protection Regulation and the University of Sunderland Data Protection Policy.
 Information disclosed will remain confidential on a “need to know” basis within the team unless there are exceptional circumstances where, in the interests of safeguarding, members of staff have a duty to of care to share with a third party

 The exceptional circumstances include the following: